takagi/cl-voxelize/README.markdown

 ## FAQ

+**Q. What are file formats to be voxelized?**

+A. Any file formats are supported as far as they can be converted to fit cl-voxelize's API interface.

+**Q. How large polygon model?
+How long does it take to voxelize?**

+A. Currently I do not set performance goal because relatively coarse resolution is enough for particle-based simulation.

+**Q. Are there any restrictions for polygon models to be voxelized?**

+A. The voxelization algorithm I adopt does not work well for polygon models with holes.

-Q.What are tools used to make the Stanford bunny's ply file in Example section?
+**Q. What are tools used to make the Stanford bunny's ply file in Example section?**

 A. Tools I used were following:
 * [ply2vri](http://grail.cs.washington.edu/software-data/ply2vri/) - a simple command line tool for converting triangle meshes in PLY format into signed-distance volumetric grids in VRI format